GoldScorpion69/LBS/README.md

 Under _Recipe Display_, disable _Crafting Categories_ and _Item Type Filters_ because I haven't been able to get them right.

-Under _Crafting Options_, I recommend enabling _Artifact Replicas_ so you can make some truly badass stuff and _Matching Set Circlets_ so your Bijins don't have to cover their fabulous hair with ugly helmets.
+Under _Crafting Options_, set _Recipe Complexity to _Simplified_ and _Fur and Hide Recipes_ to _Generic._ _Additional Items_, I recommend enabling _Artifact Replicas_ so you can make some truly badass stuff and _Matching Set Circlets_ so your Bijins don't have to cover their fabulous hair with ugly helmets.

 Under _Learning & XP_, set _Tanning Rack_ to 0.2 and _Smelter_ to 0.1.